Mickey Graham: Inter-county

-Management career
+Coaching and managerial career

 Club

 Graham's first managerial job came at Butlersbridge, leading them to the Cavan Junior Football Championship in 2004.
 He also managed Drumalee to the Cavan Intermediate Football Championship in 2006.

 Ahead of the 2016 season, Graham was appointed as manager of Longford club Mullinalaghta St Columba's.
 He led Mullinalaghta to their first county title in 66 years in 2016.
 He followed this up by winning championships again in 2017 and 2018.
 In 2018, Graham managed Mullinalaghta to the Leinster Club final, the first Longford club to reach that stage.
-Mullinalaghta caused a large upset by beating Dublin champions Kilmacud Crokes to become Leinster champions.
+Mullinalaghta caused a large upset by beating Dublin club Kilmacud Crokes to become Leinster Club SFC champions.
 At this stage, Graham had been announced as the next Cavan manager, but continued with Mullinalaghta until their championship ended.
-Graham's last game with Mullinalaghta was the All-Ireland semi-final loss to Dr Crokes in February 2019.
+Graham's last game with Mullinalaghta was the All-Ireland Club SFC semi-final loss to Dr Crokes in February 2019.

 Cavan

 Graham was announced as the manager of the Cavan senior football team on 21 August 2018, succeeding Mattie McGleenan.

 Graham's first National League campaign as manager ended in relegation from the top flight after defeat to Dublin.
-The same year, Graham led Cavan to their first Ulster final since 2001.
-Cavan lost the final by five points to Donegal.
+The same year, Graham led Cavan to a first Ulster SFC final since 2001.
+Cavan lost that game by five points to Donegal.

 In 2020, Cavan suffered a second successive relegation after a loss to Roscommon on the final day.

-Graham went on to manage Cavan to a second consecutive Ulster final.
-Cavan then claimed their first Ulster title since 1997, beating Donegal in the final.
+Graham then managed Cavan to a second consecutive Ulster SFC final.
+Cavan claimed a first Ulster SFC title since 1997, with a win against Donegal in the final.

 Cavan's poor league form under Graham continued in 2021, ending with relegation to Division 4 after a defeat to Wicklow.
+Tyrone brought an end to Cavan's reign as Ulster champions in the first round.

 In 2022, Graham led Cavan to promotion from Division 4 at the first time of asking, and also won the league final by beating Tipperary.
 After exiting the Ulster championship to Donegal, Graham managed Cavan to the inaugural final of the Tailteann Cup against Westmeath.
 Westmeath were winners by a four-point margin.

-On 8 August 2022, it was confirmed that Graham would remain manager of Cavan for another 2 years.
+On 8 August 2022, it was announced that Graham would remain manager of Cavan for another two years.

+Graham managed Cavan to a second consecutive promotion in 2023, and Cavan also claimed a second consecutive league title with a win over Fermanagh in the final.
+On 10 July 2023, Graham stepped down as Cavan manager after five seasons of managing the team.

+Leitrim

+On 18 September 2023, it was announced that Graham had joined the Leitrim management team under manager Andy Moran.
+Graham's first season there saw Leitrim promoted to Division 3 of the National League.
+After Moran stepped down at the end of the 2024 season, Graham was announced to succeed him as manager on a three-year term.
+However only a few months later he stepped down to join the couching team in Galway.